-Where a candidate has failed to satisfactorily study a course, the Principal will:
+Where a candidate has failed to satisfactorily study a course, the principal will:

 (a) Apply a "N" (Non-completion) determination and advise NESA accordingly.
-Courses which were not satisfactorily completed will not be printed on HSC or Result Notices.
-This may result in a student being ineligible for the aware of a Higher School Certificate.
+Courses which were not satisfactorily completed will not be printed an HSC or Result Notices.
+This may result in a student being ineligible for the award of a Higher School Certificate.